Keau/genius-and-platypus/README.md

-# odes-to-platypodes
+# genius-and-platypus
-Showcase website for Odes to Platypodes, a League of Legends organization.
+Showcase website for Genius and Platypus, a League of Legends organization.